Skip to Content

 Done staining…..now to assemble.

 Use the counter sinking drill bit to counter sink the 1 by 1/4″ screws into the wood where any two pieces would meet.
-I started by screwing the side pieces to the top and bottom part of the shelf.
+I started by screwing a side piece to the top and bottom part of the shelf.
 Once the top and bottom pieces of wood were screwed together to the sides, I attached the front part of the shelf.
-Unfortunately I do not have progress pictures from this step, I don’t know what I was thinking, lol.

 Next, finish the wood by adding a small amount of wood putty on top of all the screws.
-After the wood putty dries add a little more stain to make it blend.
+After the wood putty or wood filler dries add a little more stain to make it blend.

 Final step; attach the “outer shell” to the frame.
 The shell should slide into the frame with a tight snug fit.
 I chose to use a few finishing nails to nail the outer shell to the frame.
 Then I covered the nails with putty and stain to make it blend.